 The Army didn’t switch.
 Yes, those MREs do have dates.
 If you get an MRE and look at the bottom and see a number stamped that says 3229, the first number stands for the year, and the last numbers mean the day.
 So, that would be August 16th, 2013; or it could be August 16th, 2003; or even 1993, 1983, 1973, etc…

 The Army Julian Date system only works on 10 year lee-ways.
 Because the first number is only one number, it has to be on a 10 year basis.
 This system still works just fine in the Army’s supply system.

 While it may seem hard to understand, it really can be quite easy, especially if you have a cheat sheet.
 I am posting them below so that you can copy and put them in your purse or billfold, or hang them somewhere.
 One if for regular years and the other is for leap years.

-I would love to hear your opinions about Julian Dates.
+I would love to hear your opinions about Army Supply Julian Dates.
 Also if you have any added tips on how to remember the system, please help out our readers.
-Thank you for visiting, and have a great day.
+Thank you for visiting.
+Have a great day.